Saturday Apr 04, 2026

 Odyssey is a daily podcast reading one page at a time from Homer’s classic epic — every day.
 Whether you’re starting from the beginning or joining mid-journey, each episode brings you deeper into the story of The Odyssey.

-Telemachus Speaks Before the People (Homer’s The Odyssey, Book II – Part 2)
+Released from the Shore, Bound by Trust (Homer’s The Odyssey, Book 5 – Part 6)

 New to the journey?
 Start from the beginning at: http://theodysseypodcast.com